Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 This BLOG On Fannie Mae Waiting Period After Deed In Lieu And Short Sale Was UPDATED On January 18th, 2019

-Freddie Mac and Fannie Mae are the two mortgage giants that sets conventional mortgage guidelines.
+Freddie Mac and Fannie Mae are the two mortgage giants that set conventional mortgage guidelines.

 - Conventional Loans are also referred to as Conforming Loans

-- Reason they are called conforming loans is because they need to conform to Fannie Mae and/or Freddie Mac Guidelines
+- The reason they are called conforming loans is that they need to conform to Fannie Mae and/or Freddie Mac Guidelines

 What Are Conventional Loans